sensepost/gr-protocoldecoder/README.md

 # GRC Protocol Decoder
 A simple way to decode a known protocol in GRC in real time.
+Once you've figured out the protocol a device uses, decoding it to view the transmitted values either requires writing them to a file and parsing them, or writing a custom GRC block to decode them in real time.
+This block will save you that last step, when the device you're reversing is only transmitting simple values.

+# Requirements
+This is built to read the output of the Pattern Dump block in this repo: https://github.com/tkuester/gr-reveng You'll need to build that before using the block included here.

+# Samples
+Theres a sample cfile and GRC graph for you to test with.
+Install both gr-reveng and gr-protocoldecoder, then open the current-cost.grc file and run the project.
+The decoding is not perfect, so you'll see some messages that can't be decoded, and how the block deals with them.

 # Usage - Protocol
-Describe a protocol by grouping bits and converting them to an appropriate value.
+You can describe a protocol by grouping bits and converting them to an appropriate value.
 Bits can be ignored, or optionally labelled.
 For example `ignore.4 int.4` will convert the last 4 in a sequence to an integer, and the output will simply be, for example, `25`.
-Groups can be labelled without affecting anything.
+Groups can be labelled without affecting the parser.
 For example, `ignore.4 label.deviceid int.4` will output: `deviceid:25`

 `ignore.4` will ignore 4 bits